aimukhin/minfft/README.md

 ## Interface
 All transform routines take three arguments:

-* a pointer to input data `x`,
+* input data pointer `x`,
-* a pointer to output data `y`,
+* output data pointer `y`,
-* a pointer to auxiliary data `a`.
+* auxiliary data pointer `a`.

 The transform routines are capable of both in-place and out-of-place operation.
 In the latter case the input is left intact.

-Auxiliary data contain chains of precomputed constants and temporary memory buffers, required by a transform routine to do its job.
+Auxiliary data contain chains of precomputed constants and temporary memory buffers, required for a transform routine to do its job.
 Once prepared, the auxiliary data can be reused as many times as needed.
 Also, the same auxiliary data fit for both forward and inverse transforms of the same kind.